The latest sanctions imposed on Huawei by the US have had a “severe” impact on the company’s evaluation by GCHQ

 Now, however, the playing field has changed dramatically.

 Recent months have seen Huawei dealt blow and blow by the US government, the latest of which will do serious damage to the company’s supply chain and may scupper their role in UK 5G as a result.

-by the Federal Communications Commission effectively stops Huawei from gaining access to US tech, which will be hugely disruptive to the company’s supply chain, especially in the semiconductor sector.
+The latest move by the Federal Communications Commission effectively stops Huawei from gaining access to US tech, which will be hugely disruptive to the company’s supply chain, especially in the semiconductor sector.
 This move is expected to have major ramifications not only for Huawei itself but for the entire industry, with some postulating that Huawei will be forced to expand and develop its own domestic supply chain.

 It is here that the issue arises as far as the UK is concerned.
 Currently, Huawei equipment is manufactured, at least in part, by US companies trusted by the UK security services.
 Without access to these US parts, Huawei’s new supply chain will be predominantly little-known to UK security services, who cannot therefore guarantee their associated risk.